Frequently Asked Questions

 - Are there pre-requisites?

-- Can I apply if I've never published anything?
+- Can I apply for the MA with a focus on creative writing if I've never published anything?

 - How many days a week do I have to be on campus?